x3dom/x3dom/doc/guide/navigation.rst

 =================
 The current WebGL/JS implementation of X3DOM provides some generic interaction and navigation methods.
-Interactive objects will be handled by HTML-Like events.
+Interactive objects will be handled by HTML-like events.
 Navigation can be user-defined or controlled by specific predefined modes.

 Currently X3DOM supports the following interactive navigation modes: